-Some schools organise "University fairs" where higher education institutions set up information stands and give presentations about their education offers and application systems.
-It is strongly advised that you attend those events at your school, or other similar ones organised outside your school for the general public.
+Some schools organise University fairs where higher education institutions set up information stands and give presentations about their education offers and application systems.
+It is strongly advised that you attend those events at your school, or similar ones organised outside your school for the general public.

-Some countries send national careers advisors to the European Schools in order to provide relevant information about their higher education offers.
-Other countries also offer the possibility of contacting national career advisors through electronic means (e.g.: email, video conference).
+Some countries send national careers advisers to the European Schools in order to provide relevant information about their higher education offers.
+Other countries also offer the possibility of contacting national career advisers through electronic means (e.g. email, video conference).

 It is strongly recommended that you participate in these initiatives.
-In any case, contact your school's careers advisors and teachers for guidance.
+In any case, contact your school's careers advisers and teachers for guidance.

-The careers guidance syllabi are available on the European Schools' website http://www.eursc.eu
+The careers guidance syllabi are available on the website of the Office of the Secretary-General.